Werther! Qui m'aurait dit la place: Werther (Jules Massenet)

 Anna Kelly, mezzo-soprano

 Ms. Kelly has trained at esteemed programs including the Houston Grand Opera Young Artists’ Vocal Academy and has been recognized throughout the country from multiple musical organizations and competitions.
-In addition to her success in the Laffont Competition, Ms. Kelly was also a Regional Winner and National Semifinalist for the 2021 National Association of Teachers of Singing competition.
+In addition to her success in the Laffont Competition, Ms. Kelly was a semifinalist in the Opera INDEX competition, won first place in the Junior Young Artist Division of the 2022 Florida Grand Opera/Young Patronesses of the Opera competition and was a Regional Winner and National Semifinalist for the 2021 National Association of Teachers of Singing competition.
 In prior years, she won vocal competition scholarships from the Presser Foundation for Musical Philanthropy, the National Society for the Daughters of the American Revolution, the Friday Morning Music Club, and the Schmidt Vocal Competition.

 Ms. Kelly holds a BM in Vocal Performance from the Benjamin T. Rome School of Music at the Catholic University of America in Washington D.C. and recently graduated with her MM in Opera from the esteemed Yale School of Music.